Scholarships for hard-working and high-achieving students

 - PMMI Foundation Scholarships — Supports students majoring in packaging or related fields.

 - Rocky Mountain Elk Foundation’s Wildlife Leadership Award — Awarded to juniors and seniors chosen for their leadership ability, dedication to wildlife conservation, and scholastic achievements.

 - Trees Virginia Academic Scholarships — Supports undergraduate and graduate students studying urban forestry at Virginia colleges.
 (Trees Virginia will not be offering scholarships in 2022.)

 - Udall Foundation Undergraduate Scholarships — Awards scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to Native American nations or the environment.

-- Virginia Association of Soil and Water Conservation Districts Student Scholarships — Provides financial support to students majoring in or showing a strong desire to major in natural resource conservation and/or environmental studies.
+- Virginia Association of Soil and Water Conservation Districts Student Scholarships — Provides financial support to students majoring in or showing a strong desire to major in natural resources conservation and/or environmental studies.

-- Izaak Walton League of American (IWLA) National Conservation Scholarship — Supports rising juniors and seniors from recognized conservation or environment-related degree programs
+- Izaak Walton League of America National Conservation Scholarship — Supports rising juniors and seniors from recognized conservation or environment-related degree programs.